Vyral/base-template/_posts/2019-05-19-what-the-edina-buyer-advantage-can-do-for-you.md

 {% include youtube.html %}

-Today I’m joined by Shane Hoffman of Edina Realty Mortgage to talk about a great new program they’re offering called the Edina Buyer Advantage
+Today I’m joined by Shane Hofmann of Edina Realty Mortgage to talk about a great new program they’re offering called the Edina Buyer Advantage

 How does it work?
 First, **it allows you to go through the underwriting process ahead of time—before you even have a property under contract.** You then come out of this process with a Buyer Advantage Certificate, which is basically a commitment letter verifying that you’re qualified to buy.